 Roma Subterranea Novissima

 This month we will look at Roma Subterranea Novissima by Paolo Aringhi (See Fig. 1), a text detailing the interiors of the catacombs beneath the city of Rome, key structures in the religious and architectural history of the city.
-Aringhi’s text, published in 1659 in Paris, was a Latin edition of an earlier book written by the famed Antonio Bosio, one of the first people to extensively explore these mysterious underground tombs.
+Aringhi’s text, published in 1651 in Rome, was a Latin edition of an earlier book written by the famed Antonio Bosio, one of the first people to extensively explore these mysterious underground tombs.